 Skip to content

-This notebook demonstrates the entire process of developing and deploying a custom XGBoost model on the Practicus AI platform, including making predictions using the deployed model through various methods.
+This sample notebook outlines the process of deploying a custom XGBoost model on the Practicus AI platform and making predictions from the deployed model using various methods.

 Data Preparation